 The character of a perfume can be described using this metaphor in which fragrance 'notes' develop according to their volatility and combine to create a harmonious perfume composition.

 Like music, it has an accord of deep base notes, middle notes which are its heart and top note accents which capture us and draw us in.
 We may not immediately perceive the base notes of a song or melody but they are present from the start.

-What Are The Top, Middle And Base Notes In A Perfume?
+What are the Top, Middle and Base Notes in a Perfume?

 The olfactive or perfume description of a fragrance is usually presented with the help of ‘Fragrance Triangle’.